chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/workflow.md

 ## Your journey begins

-Design Systems for Developers highlights the end-to-end workflow used by professional frontend teams to give you a headstart as you develop your own.
-As your design system grows, add, rearrange, and extend these tools to fit your team’s needs.
+**UI Testing handbook** highlights testing strategies used by professional front-end teams.
+These tests act as health checks for your app, verify everything from visual appearance to UI logic, and even detect integration issues.
+What's more, you can reduce bugs by using continuous integration to test each commit automatically.

 Chapter 9 concludes with the complete sample code, helpful resources, and frequently asked questions from developers.